 If you’re out in Sevierville and are hungry after seeing the Dolly Parton statue at the Courthouse, walk around the corner to Graze Burgers.
 This is a newer restaurant but has rave reviews so far.
 The burgers are all-natural and grass-fed and are mouth-watering.
 Give the Southern Jam or the Chili Chili Bang Bang a try.
 They’re open Sunday – Thursday from 11 a.m. – 10 p.m. and Friday & Saturday from 11 a.m. to 11 p.m.

 In the same neck of the woods as Graze Burgers and the Dolly Statue is Courthouse Donuts.
-You can design your own donut and enjoy a fabulous cup of coffee.
+You can design your donut and enjoy a fabulous cup of coffee.
 They also serve lunch Monday-Friday from 11 a.m. – 2 p.m.
 They’re closed Saturday & Sunday but their normal business hours are M-F from 8 a.m. – 3 p.m.

 Start your morning off with a beautiful mountain hike at Laurel Falls.
 It’s a 2.7-mile hike that’s rated moderate to difficult.
 No strollers, bikes, wheelchairs, or pets are allowed and if you’re bringing children they need to be supervised.
 I recommend going early since it’s pretty busy in the summer and on the weekends.
 Bring some water and a camera to have your photos taken at the beautiful falls!
 P.S.
 I highly recommend stopping at the Sugarlands Visitor Center and making sure conditions are safe.

 We can’t say enough good things about Anakeesta if possible spend the majority of your day here since there’s so much to do.
-You start your journey by taking a chair lift up the mountain.
+You start your journey by taking a chair lift from the mountain.
 Once you get to the top it’s like an adult treehouse.
 You can hop on the dual zipline (I beat my husband every time!), ride the rail runner, walk in the gardens, gem mining, and walk the treetop skywalk.

 There are also some great shops and yummy places to eat.
 They’re working on a big expansion right now that’s bringing even more fun to this theme park in the mountains!
 They’re open seven days a week from 10 a.m. to 7 p.m.
 Make sure you get tickets beforehand if it’s peak season!
 (TIP: If you’re spending the day in Gatlinburg, the parking at Anakeesta is $12 all day.
 You can do so much within walking distance!)